 To compile real-world outcomes of the Superion™ IDS in routine clinical practice.

 AB-101 (also known as AlloNK) is an off-the shelf, allogeneic cell product made of "natural killer" cells, also called NK cells.
 White blood cells are part of the immune system and NK cells are a type of white blood cell that is known to enhance the effect of monoclonal antibody therapies.
-This clinical trial will enroll adult patients with lupus nephritis Class III or IV either with or without the presence of Class V who relapsed or did not respond to previous standard of care treatment approaches.
-The primary objective is to assess the safety, tolerability and preliminary activity of AB-101 plus rituximab after...
+This clinical trial will enroll adult patients with lupus nephritis Class III or IV either with or without the presence of Class V who relapsed or did not respond to previous standard of care treatment approaches, or other forms of refractory systemic lupus erythematosus.
+The primary objective is to assess the safety, tolerability and preliminary activity of AB-101 plus a B-cell depleting...